JetBrains/teamcity-documentation/topics/what-s-new-in-teamcity.md

 ### Automatic labels support

 TeamCity can assign custom labels to your project sources.
 In case with Perforce, the [VCS labeling](vcs-labeling.md) build feature was previously creating [static labels](https://www.perforce.com/manuals/p4guide/Content/P4Guide/labels.archive.html), which are archives of local workspaces.
 However, it seems that [automatic Perforce labels](https://www.perforce.com/manuals/p4guide/Content/P4Guide/labels.alias.html) are way better in terms of performance, as they work as mere aliases for changelists.
 And since version 2021.2, TeamCity publishes automatic labels by default.

 If you prefer using static labels, please read our [upgrade notes](upgrade-notes.md#Perforce+automatic+labels+become+default) with an instruction on how to revert this change on your server.
+{product="tc"}

 [Learn more](vcs-labeling.md#Labeling+in+Perforce).